-Free Online Bible Study Courses at the Saint Paul Center for Biblical Theology
+Other Free Online Bible Study Courses at the Saint Paul Center

 - Covenant Love: Introducing the Biblical Worldview: “‘Covenant’ is the master concept that unlocks the meaning of the Bible.
 The Bible tells the story of God the Father’s love for His children and His plan to fashion all people into one holy family.
 God unfolds this plan of salvation through a series of covenants, culminating in the New Covenant He makes in Jesus.”

-- Genesis to Jesus: A Journey Through Scripture: “What is the Bible, where does it come from and what is its purpose?
+- Genesis to Jesus is now God’s Covenant Plan: “What is the Bible, where does it come from and what is its purpose?
 How are Catholics supposed to read the Bible and what story does it have to tell?
 These are the questions we take up in this “big picture” survey course.”

 - The Lamb’s Supper: The Bible and the Mass: “In this course we explore the intimate and inseparable relationship between the Bible and the Mass.
 Following an overview of the Eucharist in the New Testament, we look at the deep roots of the Mass in the biblical history of sacrifice – a history that culminates with the Last Supper and the institution of the Eucharist.”